-Zhang et al. (2019) performed a bibliometric the critical role abstrac review on journal abstracts research, emphasizing publishing and to ident topics, research methods, and publishing journals research and improvement.

-to identify literature gaps and inform future research.
+Zhang et al. (2019) performed a bibliometric review on journal abstracts research, emphasizing topics, research methods, and publishing journals to identify literature gaps and inform future research.
 Mazandu and Okesola (2020) conducted a qualitative evidence synthesis on Journal of Proteomics abstracts to identify emerging trends.
-Indicators were studied by Hammarfelt and Rushforth (2017) for use in research evaluation, cautioning against unintended consequences and calling for more attention to metric development and usage.
+Hammarfelt and Rushforth

+(2017) explored the use of indicators in research evaluation, cautioning against unintended consequences and calling for more attention to metric development and usage.